adampotton/MDM3-Rep-3/training/aerial_data_training/inception_aerial_log.md

 # Notes on Inception V3 architecture
 - Before the final linear layer, dropout is implemented with p=0.5 (quite aggressive).
 Look into this.

+# Additional Notes:
+- Setting the random seed can be quite important and can lead to a large amount of variation in the training performance.
+(Sobol Sequences?)